alicebartlett/alicebartlett.github.io/_posts/sewing/2014-05-18-very-easy-very-vogue-7074.md

 These shorts are the first clothing thing I ever sewed.
 I finished them a year ago but they lay zipless because I couldn’t be bothered to add one for about two years prior to that.
 This pattern is straight-forward to use, once you’ve learnt all the sewing jargon.
 I intend to make some more shorts from this pattern soon because (a) I love me some shorts and (b) as a result of starting these so long ago they are now a little bit too small for me in a way that makes me think they might split at the bum at any point.

 Fabric: I bought this from Goldhawk road, I can’t even remember which shop, except that it was one of the ones on the south side.
 It’s an African wax print and I really like it.
 Look at the colours!
-I have some left over but I’m too afraid to use it incase I ruin it.
+I have some left over but I’m too afraid to use it in case I ruin it.

 Pattern: If you search for Very Easy Very Vogue 7074 you will be able to find this to buy “vintage”.
 I got it from my mum’s sewing box which is why it looks so 80’s.
 Did you know shorts are just hacked off trousers?
 Anyway, I made the trouser pattern in a 14 and then cut the trouser legs off at a length I liked.